Mapping Auto-context Decision Forests to Deep ConvNets for Semantic Segmentation

-\textbf{Insights. } The architecture of the deep CNN preserves the intermediate prediction layers of the RF stack, which generates one image for each class at the same resolution as the input image.
-This enables us to gain insights on internal CNN layers.
+\textbf{Insights. } The architecture of the deep ConvNet preserves the intermediate prediction layers of the DF stack, which generates one image for each class at the same resolution as the input image.
+This enables us to gain insights on internal ConvNet layers.
 However, due to back-propagation training, these images no longer represent probability distributions.
 In particular, the pixel values can now be negative.
-We visualized the internal layers to better understand how they changed during additional training in the CNN (Figure~\ref{fig:activationLayers}).
-Interestingly, we noticed that compared to the stacked RF, the internal activation layers in the CNN were less thresholded, and fired on adjacent body parts.
-A common strategy in stacked classification is to introduce smoothing between the layers of the stack (see \emph{e.g.}\ \cite{KontschiederKSC13, jampani, richmueller}), and it appears that a similar strategy is naturally learned by the deep CNN.
+We visualized the internal layers to better understand how they changed during additional training in the ConvNet (Figure~\ref{fig:activationLayers}(a)).
+Interestingly, we noticed that compared to the stacked DF, the internal activation layers in the ConvNet were less thresholded, and fired on adjacent body parts.
+A common strategy in stacked classification is to introduce smoothing between the layers of the stack (\emph{e.g.}\ \cite{KontschiederKSC13, jampani, richmueller}), and it appears that a similar strategy is naturally learned by the deep ConvNet.